Kariem816/Mastermind-Server/README.md

 - If you are using the deployed server, the base URL is `https://bumble-mastermind-api.onrender.com/api/words`

+- Or you can use the client version [link](https://mastermind-bumble.netlify.app/)

 #### Generic Responses

 - Generic Successful Response